-Waar tells the story of Mujtaba ( Shan) who has left ISI due to his personal reasons.
-Meanwhile Ehtasham (Hamza Ali Abbassi) a brave Pakistani Police officer is battling with terrorists and involved in many successful operations along with his Sister Ayshea (Aisha khan).
+Waar tells the story of Mujtaba (Shaan Shahid) who has left ISI due to his personal reasons.
+Meanwhile Ehtasham (Hamza Ali Abbassi), a brave Pakistani police officer, who happens to be battling terrorists and is involved in many successful operations along with his sister Ayesha (Aisha Khan).

-The Terrorist group deploy Rimal (Shamoon Abbasi an afghan origin) to achieve their target who is helped by an Indian RAW agent named Lakshmi (Meesha Shafi) What starts from here is a cat and mouse game .
+The terrorist group deploys Rimal (Shamoon Abbasi), an Afghan, to achieve its target helped by an RAW agent (India) named Lakshmi (Meesha Shafi).
+Thus, here starts our cat and mouse game .

 Is it for the masses in Pakistan?
-Doesn’t seem like, since its 80% in English. is it for the Americans?
-Doesn’t seem like either since they get to watch movies like this every day.
-I heard Bilal Lashari speak that they have made this movie in English for people outside of Pakistan so that they can understand our perspective.
-Fair enough it’s much needed but couldn’t they use just one small effort by dubbing it in Urdu so that it could suit everyone?
+Doesn’t seem like it, since, eighty percent of the move is in English.
+Is it for the Americans?
+Doesn’t seem like it either, since, they get to watch movies like this every day.
+Bilal Lashari said they have made this movie in English for people outside of Pakistan so that they can understand our perspective.
+Fair enough!
+It’s much needed but couldn’t they use just one small effort by dubbing it in Urdu so that it could cater to everyone?

-However the biggest Assets of the movie are the action sequences.
-In fact they are the soul of the movie and how well Bilal Lashari (Director) has handled them.
+The biggest asset of this film are the action sequences!
+In fact, they are the soul of the movie and Bilal Lashari (director) has handled them very, very well.
 Bravo!
-Infact the action sequences, the execution and the cinematography is of international standard.
-Bilal Lashari is right on the money and has also made sure that the sound of Beretta (gun) is the real sound of Beretta itself.
+The action sequences, the execution, and the cinematography are of international standard.
+Bilal Lashari is right on the money and has also made sure that the sound of beretta (gun) is the real sound of beretta itself.

-So My final Verdict on the movie?
+So My final verdict on the movie?